scottie-l/reading-notes/reading-notes-201/class-05.md

 text-indent: Used to indent text.
 Can be negative value to push off screen.

-<b><a href="https://blog.imagekit.io/jpeg-vs-png-vs-gif-which-image-format-to-use-and-when-c8913ae3e01d">Blog Post JPEG vs. PNG vs. GIF</a>
+<b><a href = "https://blog.imagekit.io/jpeg-vs-png-vs-gif-which-image-format-to-use-and-when-c8913ae3e01d">Blog Post JPEG vs. PNG vs. GIF</a>

 JPEG, PNG, & GIF make up 95% of all images.

-2 types of compression: Lossless- all data available to recreate image, & Lossy- no data avaialable other than what was compressed.
+2 types of compression: Lossless- all data available to recreate image, & Lossy- no data available other than what was compressed.

 JPEG is used for lots of color. like photos of scenery.